engr-krooozy/gcp-data-engineering-workshop/README.md

 The workflow is:
 1.  **Schedule:** A **Cloud Scheduler** job runs every minute, sending a trigger message to a Pub/Sub topic.
 2.  **Ingest:** A **Cloud Function**, subscribed to the trigger topic, activates.
-It fetches the latest stock prices for major tech companies from the Yahoo Finance API.
+It fetches the latest stock prices for the Magnificent 7 tech companies from the Yahoo Finance API.
+3.  **AI Enrichment:** The function sends the stock data to **Gemini 3.0 Pro** for technical analysis, receiving trend scores (-1 to 1) and insights about chart patterns, support/resistance levels, and momentum.
-3.  **Publish:** The function publishes the data for each stock as a distinct message to a second Pub/Sub topic.
+4.  **Publish:** The function publishes the AI-enriched data for each stock as a distinct message to a second Pub/Sub topic.
-4.  **Process & Analyze:** A streaming **Dataflow** pipeline, subscribed to the data topic, performs a series of real-time analyses:
+5.  **Process & Analyze:** A streaming **Dataflow** pipeline, subscribed to the data topic, performs a series of real-time analyses:
     *   **1-Minute Aggregations:** It calculates the highest price, **total traded value**, and total trading volume within 1-minute fixed windows.
     *   **5-Minute Moving Average:** It calculates the 5-minute Simple Moving Average (SMA) of the price using a 5-minute sliding window.
     *   **Volume Spike Detection:** It uses stateful processing to detect anomalous spikes in trading volume by comparing the current minute's volume to the 10-minute historical average.
     *   **System Latency:** It tracks the end-to-end latency of the pipeline to measure performance.
-5.  **Store:** The final, enriched data—including the latest price, technical indicators, and anomaly flags—is streamed into a **BigQuery** table for analysis.
+6.  **Store:** The final, enriched data—including the latest price, technical indicators, AI trend scores, AI insights, and anomaly flags—is streamed into a **BigQuery** table for analysis.

 ---